Jared284/security-portfolio/labs/03-cloud-security-monitoring/planning.md

 The biggest remaining gap is no longer whether the CloudTrail path works at all.
 It does.

-The bigger remaining challenge is expanding the lab beyond one host-side detection and one CloudTrail-side detection so the project shows broader monitoring depth.
+The bigger remaining challenge is expanding the lab beyond one host-side detection and two closely related CloudTrail-side detections so the project shows broader monitoring depth.

 ### Priority next steps

-- add more CloudTrail-based detections beyond `RevokeSecurityGroupIngress`
+- add more CloudTrail-based detections beyond security group ingress additions and removals
 - add more host-based detections beyond invalid-user SSH activity
 - improve the consistency and polish of screenshots and diagrams
 - strengthen cross-source explanation of how host and cloud telemetry complement each other